Table of Contents

 Before posting, you can validate journal entries:

-1. Click Actions > Check for Errors to validate the entries
+1. Choose Actions > Check for Errors to validate the entries.

-2. If errors are found, a new page will open displaying all errors related to the journal lines
+2. If errors are found, a new page opens displaying all errors related to the journal lines.

 To post validated journal entries: